 This procedure is performed under local anesthetic.
 Using ultrasound to guide the probe, a needle is carefully inserted into the area of concern.
 Small samples of tissue are removed and sent to a laboratory for analysis.

 Thyroid fine needle aspirations (FNA), ultrasound core biopsies, and cyst aspirations are commonly performed in our office, and entail minimal discomfort or risk.

 No preparation is needed for these procedures, and patients are able to return to normal activity immediately.

-Women’s Center for Radiology is one of a few facilities in Central Florida accredited by the American College of Radiology (ACR) for Stereotactic Biopsy.
-During this procedure patients lie on their stomachs, on a specially designed table.
-The breast is compressed and, under local anesthesia, a needle is inserted into the area of concern.
-A small tissue sample is removed and sent to a laboratory for further analysis, and the report of the analysis is reviewed by your radiologist, and then sent to your physician.
+During this procedure the patient receives local anesthesia.
+The breast is compressed by our advanced mammography system which skillfully assists in guidance to carefully insert a needle into the area of concern.
+A small tissue sample is removed and sent to a laboratory for further analysis.
+The report of the analysis is reviewed by your radiologist, and then sent to your physician.